 This post will go into the psychology, personality traits and motivations of managers, plus giving some examples of counter productive managing techniques to achieve being a better boss.

-Obviously those people who become managers are not all the same, however there are certain traits and motivators that many share.
-And these traits also become good predictors for future managers.
+Obviously, those people who become managers are not all the same.
+However, there are certain traits and motivators that many share, and these traits also become good predictors for future managers.

 Counter Productive Techniques

-If there are one or two members of staff that aren’t pulling their weight they should be dealt with individually, and not target all staff, which is what many micro managing tactics often do.
+This aggressive managing style goes against recommendations from top social and applied psychologists who study the most effective methods for getting the most out of employees.
+If there are certain members of staff that aren’t pulling their weight, they should be dealt with individually, and not target all staff, which is what many micromanaging tactics often do.

-Over Using Scripted Techniques
+Using Scripted Techniques

 Most companies already provide managers with tips and suggestions when dealing with employees and getting the most out of them.
-However when over used they can have the opposite effect.
+However, when over used, they can have the opposite effect.

 Recognition of Efforts

 One of the most common tips managers are given is to show appreciation and to say thanks to their employees after or during the working day or shift.
-The idea behind this is specifically to target the person’s psychological desire (recognition of efforts), in order to make the employee feel valued and perhaps more motivated in the future.
+The idea behind this is specifically to target the person’s psychological desire (recognition of efforts), in order to make the employee feel valued, and perhaps more motivated in the future.

-However when managers do this because they are advised to, they’re essentially just reading a script, attempting to manipulate their employees by purposefully trying to appeal to their psychological motivators.
+Many applied psychologists believe the human desire for (recognition of efforts) is one of the top motivators or desires that people have.
+So to appeal to this desire sounds like a reasonable thing for a manager to do.
+However, when managers do this because they are advised to, they’re essentially just reading a script, attempting to manipulate their employees by purposefully trying to appeal to their psychological motivators.
 When people become aware of manipulation attempts, such as using obvious scripted techniques, it can result in an opposite or negative reaction.

 Don’t just follow scripted lines for the purpose of manipulation.
 Those people that are aware of the reasons behind this find it patronizing and generally insulting.
 Individuals and situations need to be taken into account.
-If you’re going to say something make sure you’re being genuine.
+If you’re going to say something, make sure you’re being genuine.